-The Sub-fund may use derivative financial instruments to hedge or manage price risks, such as currency and interest rate risks.
+The Fund may use derivative financial instruments to hedge or manage price risks, such as currency and interest rate risks.
 These instruments also offer opportunities for efficient portfolio management, for example, in anticipation of inflows and outflows.
 These derivatives can be used for risk hedging, efficient portfolio management, and enhancing returns.
-This may also involve leverage, which increases the Sub-fund's sensitivity to market movements.
+This may also involve leverage, which increases the Fund's sensitivity to market movements.
 Additionally, derivatives will be used in a manner that ensures the overall portfolio remains within the investment restrictions.

-2.18 Leverage and Value-at-Risk
+2.13 Leverage and Value at Risk

-In accordance with ESMA Guidelines 10-788, this Sub-fund uses the commitment approach to determine the total economic exposure.
-The total economic exposure must not exceed 100% of the net asset value of the Sub-fund.
+In accordance with ESMA Guidelines 10-788, this Fund uses the commitment approach to determine the total economic exposure.
+The total economic exposure must not exceed 100% of the net asset value of the Fund.
 As indicated in the section 'Investment policy' of the prospectus, no further disclosure on this matter will be provided in the annual report.

-2.19 Developments during the reporting period
+2.14 Developments during the reporting period

-2.19.1 General financial and economic developments in 2024
+2.14.1 General financial and economic developments in 2024